oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

   > A tool MAY provide a non-default option to interpret the `*` in all serial numbers as part of the serial number itself and therefore escape it.

+- type `$['$defs'].full_product_name_t..product_identification_helper..skus`:
+  The CSAF 2.0 to CSAF 2.1 Converter SHALL keep the order of the items during the conversion.
+  If a value occurs multiple times, the CSAF 2.0 to CSAF 2.1 Converter SHALL convert only the first one and therefore making sure that all items are unique.
 - type `$['$defs'].full_product_name_t..product_identification_helper..skus[*]`:

   > The values were implicitly open ended in CSAF 2.0 which resulted in ambiguity.